ghaithghawarrr/Clip-Connect-Front/README.md

 ## Clip Connect : Find The Nearest Barber, Save Your Time
 This is an initial version of a React frontend website.
-We LOADING...
+We <span style="color:red">LOADING...</span>

 ## Available Scripts
 In the project directory, you can run: